 Using U.S. Dollars in Canada

 You can probably use U.S. dollars to cover costs in Canada; however, U.S. bills won't be accepted everywhere, and it may be expensive to pay with them.

-Retailers that do accept U.S. dollars can set their own exchange rate, which will not likely be favorable to the customer.
+Though many major hotels and retailers will allow customers to pay with U.S. currency, they may set their own exchange rate, which will not likely be favorable to the customer.

 The good news is that duty-free shops, border crossings, border towns, and Canada's most popular destinations and attractions will readily accept U.S. currency and probably give a decent exchange.

 Smaller or more rural destinations may not want to be saddled with foreign currency and will therefore not accept it.
 When traveling outside of popular areas, have some Canadian cash on hand, or a credit card.